sachipanda01/docusaurusdemo/my-website/docs/styleguide.md

 A style guide is a set of standards, principles and rules every developer or designer should follow in order to improve the digital presence of the product.

-This document defines the standards for DevOps Portal documentation, including grammar, formatting, word use, and more
+This document defines the standards for the DevOps Portal documentation, including grammar, formatting, word use, and more

 ## Purpose

 The purpose of this document is to define unified standards and guidelines for contributors to the DevOps Portal.

 As a developer-focused product, DevOps Portal depends on its documentation to provide a good experience to users who wish to use our product.
-Thus, it is important that our Documentation is complete, concise, and well-written.
+Thus, it is important that our documentation is complete, concise, and well-written.

-Hence, this guide aims to provide some basic guidelines for those wishing to contribute to the Documentation.
+Hence, this guide aims to provide some basic guidelines for those wishing to contribute to the documentation.

 ## Guidelines